Governments race to rescue diplomats, citizens from Sudan

 Thick black smoke filled the sky over Khartoum’s airport.
 The paramilitary group battling the Sudanese armed forces claimed the military unleashed airstrikes on the upscale neighborhood of Kafouri, north of Khartoum.
 There was no immediate comment from the army.

-After a week of bloody battles hindered rescue efforts, U.S. special forces swiftly evacuated some 70 U.S. embassy staffers from Khartoum to an undisclosed location in Ethiopia early Sunday.
+After a week of bloody battles that hindered rescue efforts, U.S. special forces swiftly evacuated some 70 U.S. embassy staffers from Khartoum to an undisclosed location in Ethiopia early Sunday.
 Although American officials said it was still too dangerous to carry out a government-coordinated mass evacuation of private citizens, other countries scrambled to evacuate their citizens and diplomats.

-France and the Netherlands said Sunday they were organizing evacuations for embassy employees and nationals, along with some citizens of allied countries.
+France, Greece and other European countries said Sunday they were organizing evacuations for embassy employees and nationals, along with some citizens of allied countries.
 French Foreign Ministry spokeswoman Anne-Claire Legendre said France was undertaking the operation with the help of European partners.

+The Greek foreign minister said the country had dispatched aircraft and special forces to its ally, Egypt, in preparation for an evacuation of 120 Greek and Cypriot nationals from Khartoum.
+Most of them have sought shelter in recent days at a Greek Orthodox cathedral in the capital, Nikos Dendias said.

 The Netherlands sent two air force Hercules C-130 planes and an Airbus A330 to Jordan ahead of a possible rescue mission.
 “We deeply sympathize with the Dutch in Sudan and will make every effort to evacuate people where and when possible,” said Defense Minister Kajsa Ollongren.